davidjanke/gettingAndCleaningData/README.md

 ### What you will get
 After running you will have a variable in your running environment called *meansPerActivityAndSubject*.
 It will contain the means per activity and test subject for each measurable mean and standard deviation provided by the original dataset.

+You can specify a variable before running the script to clean up the data that is created while the script is running.
+It's name is cleanUpIntermediaryData and it has to be set to TRUE to achieve this.
+It will however not remove the result data.

 The code book for the result can be found in codebook.txt

 ## How it works